interstar/cardigan-bay/bedrock/PatterningSupportInCardiganBay.md

 It's important to understand that Patterning is written as "*scale independent*".
 In other words, you think of a pattern being defined in a virtual co-ordinate system between the coordinates (-1,-1) and (1,1).

 Patterns are assumed to be drawn within this space, and be roughly bounded by a 2X2 box starting at (-1,-1).
-You can, if you like, draw outside this box, but many functions will assume that your pattern fits within it, and when they combine patterns into larger layouts such as grids, patterns that leak outside of this box may well collide with others or even get clipped.
+You can, if you like, draw outside this box, but many functions will assume that your pattern fits within it, and when they combine patterns into larger layouts such as grids, patterns that leak outside of this box may well overlap with others or even get clipped.

-The `(reframe p)` function scale your pattern back into this box if you have drawn it too large.
+The `(reframe p)` function scales your pattern back into this box if you have drawn it too large.
 This turns out to be very useful as your algorithms become more complex.

 #### Transforming Patterns